 Displaying metafields on your online store

-Other examples of specialized information that you can display on your online store include the following:
+The following are other examples of specialized information that you can display on your online store:

 - part numbers